 “I’d like to eat this entire pint of ice cream, but I also want to fit into that new dress,”

-or, for this child: “I'm feeling sad and mad because Mom is in there cooing at the baby and that makes me want to pee someplace bad ... but I really want a sticker so I can get that new truck....I guess I'll swallow those mad, sad feelings and go pee in the toilet."
+or, for this child, we're hoping he might think: “I'm feeling sad and mad because Mom is in there cooing at the baby and that makes me want to pee someplace bad ... but I really want a sticker so I can get that new truck....I guess I'll overcome those mad, sad feelings and go pee in the toilet."